rproepp/spykeviewer/doc/source/usage.rst

 There is a list for each type of container where you can select an arbitrary set of entries.
 You can select multiple entries by clicking and dragging or using the control key when clicking.
-Each list will only show those objects of the respective type that are contained in select objects further up in the hierarchy.
+Each list will only show those objects of the respective type that are contained in selected objects further up in the hierarchy.
 For example, try selecting a different recording channel group and observe how the channels and units list change.
 To help you navigate, all objects in the *Navigation* dock are automatically assigned a